MicrosoftDocs/msix-docs/msix-src/desktop/desktop-app-data-migration.md

 ---
-description: Guide for smooth user transition and data migration for desktop bridge apps
+description: Guide for smooth user transition and data migration for packaged app
-title: Desktop Bridge - Smooth User Transition & Data Migration ms.date: 01/21/2021
+title: Smooth user transition & data migration for packaged app ms.date: 01/21/2021 ms.topic: article
-ms.topic: article
-keywords: windows 10, desktop bridge ms.localizationpriority: medium ms.custom: RS5
+keywords: windows 10, desktop app, packaged app ms.localizationpriority: medium ms.custom: RS5
 ---

-# Desktop Bridge: Smooth User Transition & Data Migration
+# Smooth user transition & data migration for packaged app

 ## Overview

-Users will be encouraged to download the store version of their desktop apps.
+This article describes tips for smooth user transition and data migration when converting an existing desktop app to an MSIX packaged version of the app.
+Users will be encouraged to download the packaged version of their desktop apps.
 If the user already has the previous desktop version of the app, the transition experience should be as seamless as possible.

 Refer to the following [GitHub sample](https://github.com/Microsoft/DesktopBridgeToUWP-Samples/tree/master/Samples/DesktopAppTransition).